home-assistant/android/README.md

 - Now download the `google-services.json` file and put it in the _home-assistant-Android/app_ folder

-  [You can also use the mock services file instead of generating your own](/.travis/mock-google-services.json) The file should contain client IDs for `io.homeassistant.companion.android` and `io.homeassistant.companion.android.debug` for debugging to work properly
+  [You can also use the mock services file instead of generating your own](/.travis/mock-google-services.json) The file should contain client IDs for `io.homeassistant.companion.android` and `io.homeassistant.companion.android.debug` for debugging to work properly.  **If you do not generate your own file push notification will never work**

 - Start Android Studio, open your source code folder and check if the Gradle build will be successful